Dealing With Debt and Not Sure What Options Exist?

 Is this a government program?

 No. It's not a grant or a handout.
-It's a federally regulated legal process that lets you restructure what you owe in an organized, transparent way.
-Creditors agree because it gives them a guaranteed outcome that's better than getting nothing.
+It's a structured process that exists under Canadian law, administered by licensed professionals, that lets you restructure what you owe in an organized, transparent way.
+Creditors agree because it gives them a better outcome than getting nothing.

 What's the catch?

 There isn't one, but there are basic requirements.
 Your unsecured debt usually needs to be $10,000 or more.
 That's really the only threshold.
-The rest is handled through the process.
+The rest is handled through the process by the professionals involved.

 How long does it take?

-Most programs are 3–6 years of monthly payments.
-After that, remaining debt is legally forgiven.
-Some people finish early if they come into money (inheritance, bonus, etc.).
+Most arrangements run 3–5 years of monthly payments.
+After that, remaining balances may be discharged entirely.
+Some people finish early if they come into money — inheritance, bonus, etc.

 Can I do this on my own?